ecilasun/riscvtool/README.md

 # Building the ROM and samples for Neko series

-To build the ROM file and the samples, either switch to the 'ROMs' or 'samples' directory under nekoichi / nekoni or nekosan depending on the device you are running, and run:
+To build the ROM file and the samples, either switch to the 'ROMs' or 'samples' directory under nekoichi or nekosan depending on the device you are running, and run:

 ```
 make